alanng10/class-lang/Info/Article/Word/a.md

 Word "init" has meaning that is initialize.

+Word "range" has meaning that is between start inclusive and end exclusive.

 Word "list" has meaning that is integer multiple.

 Word "table" has meaning that is entry map.